9 Legit Ways Make Money on the Weekends

 If you meet these qualifications and have verified you meet your local eligibility requirements, you can sign up to become a delivery-partner.
 That means that soon you could be making money in your spare time!
 We cannot guarantee you will be cleared to deliver with DoorDash by this weekend.

-Postmates is another solid option to consider, and it allows you to deliver alcohol in addition to meals.
+Postmates is another solid option to consider, and it allows you to deliver alcohol, clothing, and groceries in addition to meals.

 Read our guide on best delivery app gigs for additional options to make money this weekend delivering food.

 2. Shop For Groceries

 Not a fan of delivering meals?
 Instead, you can make money on the side buying and delivering groceries.
 If you don’t mind shopping for groceries, this is a good opportunity to earn money as a shopper for Instacart.

 You can earn money in two ways as an Instacart Shopper:

 - Being an in-store shopper